dhanasekars/python-microservices/README.md

 2. postgres: This is the database service
 3. nginx: This is the web server service

-Note: nginx acts as a reverse proxy to the FastAPI application.
+Nginx acts as a reverse proxy to the FastAPI application.
-This is done to allow the application to be served on port 80, also to create a graphql endpoint on the same port.(coming soon...)
+This is done to allow the application to be served on port 80, also to create a JS based graphql endpoint on the same port.(coming soon...)